 Materials Used for Flashing

-Popular materials used for roof flashing include galvanized flashing, copper, aluminum.
+Popular materials used include galvanized flashing, copper, aluminum.
 The most common material for roof flashing is galvanized sheet metal.
 Aluminum flashing is usually used for homeowners who like to install their roof flashing on their own and copper is used especially for copper roofs.

 Roof Flashing Types